We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Use water from a safe source.
 You might consider boiling water for a minute and cooling before mixing bottles as well.
 And if you don’t think your tap water is safe to use, you may want to purchase bottled water.

 - If you choose to warm your baby’s bottle, do so by putting the bottle in a pot of warm water on the stove.
 Heat to body temperature.
+Never use a microwave to heat formula.

 - Use prepared formula within 2 hours or store it in the refrigerator for 24 hours.
 And discard any formula your baby doesn’t finish after a feeding.